Getting Kids To Clean

 Begin by creating a chore list with just one or two chores for each school-age kid.

-Initially give them responsibility for their own things - school papers, packing tomorrow's lunch, permission slips, making beds daily - and then graduate them to responsibilities throughout the home.
+Initially, assign them responsibility for their own things—school papers, packing tomorrow's lunch, permission slips, and making beds daily—and then graduate them to responsibilities throughout the home.

 A few weeks later, add a family Saturday clean-a-thon.
 By year's end, your eldest will be cleaning the bathroom, your youngest will be delighted to help sort laundry, and your new program of family housekeeping will be routine!